lavabit/libdime/README.md

-tools/ | The command line utilities. tools/dime/ | Generate a DIME message and send it. tools/signet/ | Generate, sign, view and verify a signet. tools/res/ | Resource files used by the different components and utilities. docs/ | Various related documents. checks/ | Unit tests (eventually). include/ | The header files provided by the library components.
+tools/ | The command line utilities. tools/dime/ | Generate a DIME message and send it. tools/signet/ | Generate, sign, view and verify a signet. res/ | Resource files used by the different components and utilities. checks/ | Unit tests (eventually). include/ | The header files provided by the library components.